proofgeist/fm-json-additions/docs.md

  *	JSON - Extensions to the Native JSON Functions
  *
  * HISTORY:
+ *	FIXED Bug # 1 on 2017–May 15 Todd Geist, todd@geistinteractive.com
  *	CREATED on 2017-APR-04 Todd Geist, todd@geistinteractive.com
  *
  * =====================================